exasol/exasol-virtual-schema-lua/doc/user_guide/user_guide.md

 ### Exasol Virtual Schema Lua Supersedes the Java Variant

 Since the Lua variant is a lot faster, we will retire the Java variant once EVSL is a feature parity (i.e. version 1.0.0) and Exasol 7.0 goes out of support.
-See our [product livecycle](https://www.exasol.com/portal/display/DOWNLOAD/Exasol+Life+Cycle) for details.
+See our [product life cycle](https://www.exasol.com/portal/display/DOWNLOAD/Exasol+Life+Cycle) for details.

 ### Use Cases